 Competency-based Interviews are common today.
 Many organisations (private and public) use a tailored application form for opportunities/vacancies.
 They may request a CV to be submitted too, but normally they request job applicants to complete a Competency-based Application Form and then attend a Competency-based Interview.

 Talent Fusion can help you complete Competency-based Application Forms.

-The Competency-based Application Form is designed and structured so that everything the organisation needs to know is provided to help them make an informed decision as to who they would like to select for interview.
+The Competency-based Application Form is designed and structured so that everything the organisation needs to know is provided to help them make an informed decision as to who they would like to select for an interview.

 Part of this design and structure of competency-based application forms are to help the organisation ask competency-based questions.
 Competencies are the skills, knowledge and experience that the organisation deem to be necessary to carry out the job effectively and efficiently.
 We help you prepare for your Competency-based Interview.

 Competency’s will and could include the following areas that require an example from you so as to demonstrate that you have done this before and therefore can do it again in the new role:

 - Leadership skills.

 - Providing quality service.

 - Strategy management.